 NOTES:

-In many use cases, the Host is the environmental monitoring facility
+In many use cases, the Host is the environmental monitoring facility.

-The Host can be a platform that hosts a set of sensors
+The Host can be a platform that hosts a set of sensors.

-An alternative usage could pertain to a biodiversity survey campaign; in this scenario, the team performing the survey would be modelled as observers whereas the entire survey campaign can be represented as a Host.
+An alternative usage could pertain to a biodiversity survey campaign.
+In this scenario, the team performing the survey would be modelled as observers whereas the entire survey campaign can be represented as a Host.